 "Most abortion cases happen, and they happen in silence.
 We usually only hear about it when a woman dies or there are some major health repercussions."

-This story was produced with the support of the International Women's Media Foundation's African Great Lakes Reporting Fellowship.
+* Because abortion is a criminal offense in DRC, names have been changed to protect anonymity.This story was produced with the support of the International Women's Media Foundation's African Great Lakes Reporting Fellowship.